hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 ## Grafana Dashboard Configurations

-Nightly CircleCI builds run will collect the artifacts and those can be filled into databases like MySQL or Prometheus.
+Nightly CircleCI build runs will collect the artifacts and those can be filled into databases like MySQL or Prometheus.
 In Grafana, various data source configurations are available, where the user has to configure the required data source.
 There are various chart options available for visual interpretation.
 By providing various MySQL queries, the required graph can be generated.

-A sample MySQL query to display the maximum, minimum, and average cluster creation duration for each blueprint type can be written for Grafana as below.
+A sample MySQL query to display the maximum, minimum, and average cluster creation duration for each blueprint type can be written for Grafana as mentioned below.

 ```sql
 select BlueprintType AS "Blueprint Type",